Navigating Files and Directories

 -bash: cd: dc_sample_data: No such file or directory

-Your computer looked for a directory or file called dc_sample_data within the directory you were already in.
-It didn’t know you wanted to look at a directory level above the one you were located in.
+directory you were already in.
+It didn’t know you wanted to look at a directory level

 We have a special command to tell the computer to move us back or up one directory level.